Skip to main content

 Happy Birthday Edgar Allan Poe

 He died penniless, jobless, loveless and destitute on October 7, 1849, but his dark tales of madness, murder and doomed love continue to influence writers, artists and filmmakers to this day.
 Countless titles have been adapted for cinema throughout the years, some more loosely than others.
 My own particular favourites are those adapted by Roger Corman and starring Vincent Price.
-While they took massive liberties with Poe’s feverish narratives, they perfectly captured the doomful atmosphere of hopelessness which permeates Poe’s best work.
+While they took massive liberties with Poe’s feverish narratives, they perfectly captured the doomful atmosphere of decay which permeates Poe’s best work.
 The ‘Poe Cycle’ included titles such as Pit and the Pendulum, Masque of the Red Death, Tomb of Ligeia, The Premature Burial and The Fall of the House of Usher.

 Quoth the raven, 'Nevermore.'